Construction is well underway and your closing date is set - now what?

 Settlement is when the legal transfer of property occurs and funds are transferred from the buyer to the seller.

-Closings typically occur at a title company and are attended by all buyers and the Escrow Officer, unless you are doing a mail-out closing.
+Closings typically occur at a title company and are attended by all buyers and the Escrow Officer.

 It is important that all buyer parties on the contract are present to sign - this includes non-purchasing spouses.
 If you have questions about who needs to sign, please contact your lender and the title company for clarification.

-Since 2013, Omega has successfully closed over 1400 homes with CentraLand Title Company located at 2005 Birdcreek Drive in Temple, TX because of their local expertise, service standards, market conduct and commitment to the community.
+In the last 10 years Omega has successfully closed over 2500 homes with CentraLand Title Company located at 2005 Birdcreek Drive in Temple.
+They are a valued partner because of their local expertise, service standards, market conduct and commitment to the community.

 Prior to your closing, you will receive a Closing Notice from one of Omega's Closing Coordinators that outlines the following: